open-austin/eviction-hearing-parser/README.md

 # eviction-hearing-parser

-parse registers of actions for eviction hearings
+Parse registers of actions for Travis County eviction hearings

 This command line utility takes a register of actions in the HTML format [published by Travis County](odysseypa.traviscountytx.gov), and extracts information about the last scheduled hearing in the register (regardless of whether the hearing is in the past or future).
 It can output a CSV collecting this information from many HTML files.